 Looking for a specific sub-genre of ya fantasy books?
 Click these links below to jump to the section of your choice.

 This is the second book in the New York Times best-selling YA fantasy series.
 Jacks has betrayed Evangaline for the last time and she swears that she will never trust him again.
-But now, Evangaline finds herself cursed and must rely on Jacks to help her try and break the curse.
+But now, Evangeline finds herself cursed and must rely on Jacks to help her try and break the curse.

-Stephanie Garber never fails to write a book that is unputdownable.
+Stephanie Garber never fails to write a YA fantasy novel that is unputdownable.
 Beware the ending.
 I cannot believe I have to wait to find out what happens because there is no way this story is over.
 This was a must on our list of ultimate beach reads 2023.

 This is the first book in a fantasy duopoly that will leave you ready for the next book.
 Rhea and Lexos are twins born to a family that has ruled for centuries using magic and paints the stars, changes the seasons, and can cause death by uttering a name.